How to Be Financially Resilient while Taking Advantage of the Market Downturn amid the COVID-19 Pandemic

 “God grant me the serenity to accept the things I cannot change;

 and the wisdom to know the difference”

-The point is to just realize that right now, there’s a lot that you don’t have control over.
+The point is to realize that during uncertainty, there’s a lot that you don’t have control over.
 It might increase your anxiety, and make you uncomfortable, but recognizing and accepting that you don’t have control is the first step.
 Then, note what you do have control of.

-DISCLAIMER: The intent of this article is not to be insensitive, but to help you be resilient and prosper through tough times.
+DISCLAIMER: The intent of this article is to help you be resilient and prosper through tough times.
+It is not meant to be insensitive to those who are struggling.
 I am not a financial professional and I do not offer financial advice.
-Here, I share my story and aim to educate based on my own personal research.
+Here, I share my personal point of view and aim to educate based on my own personal research.
 My heart is heavy and I want to help.

 Be Prepared, Not Scared

 It’s really important to stay calm, and focus on the things which you do have control over during uncertain times.
 You can:

 - physically distance yourself from others;

 - ensure you get a good amount of sleep, nutrition, exercise, and water;